21st Jul 2025

 Like all surgical procedures, a deep plane face lift or SMAS facelift carries certain risks.
 These include bleeding, infection, loss of sensation in the face, and nerve damage.
 Here at Kensington Medical your plastic surgeon will discuss these risks with you in consultation.

 A SMAS facelift can result in less scarring than a deep plane facelift.
 However it really does depend on the expertise of your facial plastic surgeon.
 Your surgeon will make the incision in an area of the face that is not visible, and they will use care to ensure minimal scarring.
-If you are interested in a facelift the best option will be to discuss what you want to achive.
+If you are interested in a facelift the best option will be to discuss what you want to achieve.
 Our plastic surgeons can then advise if a Smas face lift or a deep plane will give you the results you are after.

 A deep plane or SMAS facelift results typically last for 10 to 15 years, depending on your age, skin type, and lifestyle habits.
 Looking after your skin, wearing a SPF 50 every day, avoiding smoking and drinking too much alcohol, concentrating on a healthy diet and regular exercise can help to maintain your youthful appearance for longer.